👀 Solink Secure Summit 2025 is open for registration.

 Nothing will get by you unless you aren’t looking for it

-With modern technology, especially cloud-based video surveillance integrated with every other system, Larry is confident that a retailer should be able to catch everything.
+With modern technology, especially cloud-based video security integrated with every other system, Larry is confident that a retailer should be able to catch everything.
 While that doesn’t mean operational shrink can or will go to zero, a vigilant company should at least be aware of all their sources of loss.
 When they aren’t, that’s usually because they aren’t looking.

 “With all of the technology that’s out there today, for example, exception tools, we really, as a consulting group, believe that, if you have good tools in place and you’re really looking at them, then nothing’s going to get by you.
 Therefore, you can give some autonomy to cashiers.
 You can free up your folks on the front.
 That way they can be more focused on the customers and getting the sales.” ~ Larry Foster, Managing Consultant at the Stores Consulting Group, LLC